 Overweight and obesity Some lifestyle choices that can minimise the risk of childhood obesity are to avoid sugary foods and drink, to include 2 servings of fruit and 5 servings of vegetables each day, to minimise screen time and to stay active as a family.

 Childhood development milestones When a child progresses from infancy through the toddler and preschool years, multiple distinct changes take place in the developing brains.
 If you have any concerns about your child’s physical, emotional or intellectual development, please do raise these concerns with us and we can make an assessment together.
-Our practice nurse Rakshya, provides a comprehensive vaccination program and Vaccination Catch Up program for babies and children of all ages.
+Our practice nurses, Chelsea, provide a comprehensive vaccination program and Vaccination Catch Up program for babies and children of all ages.